idkfelix/year12/SoftDev/SAT1/SRS.md

 	- Serverless functions for horizontal scalability and easy deployment
 - Compiled HTML/CSS/JS Svelte user interface
 	- Requests to Compass for data storage and retrieval
-	- Minimal design to improve client performance on low end hardware
+	- Minimal design to improve client performance on low end hardwarep
 # Diagrams
 ```mermaid
 ---